tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_sample_requests.md

 Some platforms such as [Swagger](http://swagger.io/) and [Readme.io](http://readme.io) can integrate an API Explorer functionality directly into your documentation.

 As far as integrating other API Explorer tooling, this is a task that should be relatively easy for developers.
 All the Explorer does it map values from a field to an API call and return the response to the same interface.
-In other words, the API plumbing is all there -- you just need a little JavaScript and front-end skills to make it happen.
+In other words, the API plumbing is all there &mdash; you just need a little JavaScript and front-end skills to make it happen.

 ## If different requests return different responses, show multiple responses

 One of the problems with showing a sample request and sample response is that different requests return different responses.
 Depending on the parameters you include, the response will be tailored to those parameters.

 If the requests and responses vary dramatically, consider including multiple response examples.
 How many different requests and responses should you show?
-There's probably no easy answer; you decide what makes sense for your API.
+There's probably no easy answer, but probably no more than 3.
+You decide what makes sense for your API.

 ## Document the sample request with the surfreport/{beachId} endpoint
+{{activity}}

-Come back to the surfreport/{beachId} endpoint example.
+Come back to the `surfreport/{beachId}` endpoint example.
 Create a sample request for it.

 Here's mine:

 <div class="docSample">

+<h2>Sample request</h2>
 {% highlight bash %}

-curl --get --include 'https://simple-weather.p.mashape.com/surfreport/123?units=imperial&days=1&time=1433772000' -H 'X-Mashape-Key: WOyzMuE8c9mshcofZaBke3kw7lMtp1HjVGAjsndqIPbU9n2eET' -H 'Accept: application/json'
+curl --get --include 'https://simple-weather.p.mashape.com/surfreport/123?units=imperial&days=1&time=1433772000' -H 'X-Mashape-Key: {api key}'
+  -H 'Accept: application/json'
 {% endhighlight %}
 </div>